Sample read · Invented persona

 Caught your eye for reasons you can't articulate.

 You’re not broken.
-You’re stuck in a loop.
+You’re in a pattern.
 Big difference.

 You ran nine dates over twelve weeks.
 Three calibration, six selection, with one no-show that didn’t count.
-So the data we have is eight dates of usable signal.
-You filled four of nine slots.
+So we have eight dates of usable signal.
+You filled four of nine invitations.
 The five you skipped tell us something specific, more on that below.

 Your first three dates averaged 6.0 on Compatibility.
 That number is your line.
 Anyone who clears it on the markers that actually predict the long arc, commitment, appreciation, curiosity, healthy conflict, is worth taking seriously.
 Anyone who doesn’t, isn’t, no matter how high the spark.

-Of your six selection dates, three were high-Spark, low-Compatibility, and they were the ones who matched your type the closest (8.4/10 type-match on average).
-Two were lower-Spark but cleared the calibration bar easily.
-One was meh on both axes and we just don’t learn much from it.
-The pattern your audit named, the pull toward people who feel electric in the first hour and disappointing by week three, showed up clean in the data.
+Of your six dates past the bar, three were high-Spark, low-Compatibility, and they were the ones who matched your type the closest (8.4/10 type-match on average).
+Two were lower-Spark but cleared the bar easily.
+One was somewhere in the middle on both axes and we just don’t learn much from it.
+The pattern your opening conversation named, the pull toward people who feel electric in the first hour and fade by week three, showed up clean in the data.

 The pattern is doing a job.

 Gottman’s research on relationship stability is consistent on this: the things that predict whether a relationship lasts have almost nothing to do with chemistry, and a lot to do with appreciation, curiosity, and how disagreements get handled.
-Attachment theory adds the frame: what feels electric is often anxiety wearing a tuxedo, the activation a familiar shape brings when someone is just inconsistent enough that you have to chase a little.
-The pattern probably worked once, when the alternative was something worse.
-It’s outlived its usefulness.
+Attachment theory adds the frame: what feels electric is often activation, the familiar pull a known shape brings when someone is just inconsistent enough that you have to chase a little.
+The pattern probably helped once, when the alternative was something harder.
+It served you, and now it’s ready to soften.

 Two people cleared the bar.
 Both were the same person.

 Date 5 and Date 9 were the same human, eight weeks apart.
 The first time you noticed the markers but flinched at the absence of spark.
 The second time, after watching the pattern repeat with two more high-spark candidates, the spark had caught up.
-Date 9 was the highest combined Spark and Compatibility score in the experiment.
+Date 9 was the highest combined Spark and Compatibility score in the practice.
 That isn’t a coincidence.
-The audit did its work.
-You learned to read your own data.
+The opening conversation gave you a reason to go back.
+You learned to read your own dates.

 What to change going forward.

 Three things.
 First, take Date 5/9 seriously.
 Verification phase exists for this.
 Stedi keeps tracking the four markers across the next stretch of dates with this person, watching whether commitment, appreciation, curiosity, and conflict trend up or down.
-Second, the slots you skipped, “different decade energy,” “different pace of love language,” “from outside the apps,” were the ones that would have stretched you most.
+Second, the invitations you skipped, “different decade energy,” “different pace of love language,” “from outside the apps,” were the ones that would have stretched you most.
 If verification doesn’t hold, those are where you go next.
 Third, the pull toward Date 1 / Date 4 / Date 8 isn’t your real preference.
-The data says so.
-Trust it more than the spark next time.
+Your reflections say so.
+Trust them more than the spark next time.

 The bottom line.

-You ran the experiment.
-The data answered.
+You ran the practice.
+Your reflections answered.
 Date 9 is the lead.
-You have a benchmark, calibration 6.0, that anyone you date next has to clear — whether that’s Jordan, or someone Stedi hasn’t met yet.
+You have a bar, calibration 6.0, that anyone you date next has to clear.
+Whether that’s Jordan, or someone Stedi hasn’t met yet.
 You have a pattern named in your own words and shown in your own scores.
-The next decision — verify with Jordan, keep dating new people against the bar, or run a second experiment — is yours.
-The framework just gave you the floor to stand on, and a benchmark you keep using.
+The next decision is yours.
+Verify with Jordan, keep dating new people against the bar, or run a second practice.
+The framework just gave you the floor to stand on, and a bar you keep using.

 Phase 03 · The Next 90 Days.

-The playbook is the personality game.
-If you found someone worth trying with, the next phase is the character game.
-Ninety days of structured reflection — but not on them, on you.
+Every other tool stops at the match.
+This is where stedi keeps going, and where the part that lasts begins.
+Ninety days of structured reflection.
+Not on them, on you.
 How you show up.
 Where you retreat.
-Whether you can stay when staying is hard.
-Same discipline as the experiment.
+Where you grow.
+Same discipline as the practice.
 Different subject matter.
 After 90 days, it’s yours.

 Optional.
-Available on your playbook page after you’ve finished the experiment.
+Available on your read page after you’ve finished the practice.

 What to do next